Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Discussion: Validity of the RPS Model

 Another aspect of the interaction we have neglected is the effect of magnetic fields on the mass loss due to RPS.
 Interactions between the magnetic fields of the ISM and ICM may somewhat suppress mass loss, depending on the orientation of the ICM magnetic field to the direction of motion of the galaxy, with a parallel orientation leading to stronger suppression of mass loss.
 The overall effect however is found to be mild \citep{Shin2014,Tonnesen2014,Ruszkowski2014}.

 For the case of halo gas stripping, one must consider the confining effect produced by the ICM pressure.
-The ICM pressure may lead to a contraction of the gas halo and reduce the efficiency of RPS. \citet{Bahe2012} find that the ram-pressure is generally dominant over confinement pressure.
+The ICM pressure may lead to a contraction of the gas halo and reduce the efficiency of RPS. \citet{Bahe2012} find that the ram pressure is generally dominant over confinement pressure.